zx80/flask-simple-auth/README.md

 For checking passwords the password (salted hash) must be retrieved through `get_user_pass(user)`.
 This function must be provided by the application when the module is initialized.
+Because this function is cached by default, caches must be reset when users are changed by calling `clear_caches`.

 The following configuration directives are available to configure `passlib` password checks: